 What We've Heard

 Thanks to all of you who shared ideas and feedback during our five windows of engagement.
-We have summarized the complete process in Appendix A of the Master Plan, which is scheduled for City Council acceptance on September 3, 2019.
+We have summarized the complete process in Appendix A of the Master Plan, which was unanimously accepted and adopted by City Council on September 3, 2019.
 We have also prepared a separate summary of what we heard during our fifth and final engagement window below.
-Learn more about the final opportunity to comment on the plan.

 The purpose of the fifth and final engagement window was to gather feedback on the Draft Master Plan.
 The engagement summary below describes what we heard and how this input was used to refine the plan.
 Appendices include all raw comments submitted.

 The purpose of the fourth engagement window was to help inform OSMP funding priorities for Master Plan implementation.